Looking to get started selling with WordPress?

 - Autoresponder integrations so that you can automatically send a confirmation email (or deliver a digital product – like an eBook)

-- Appointment booking with a date picker field
+- Appointment booking with a date picker field (or use a dedicated appointment booking plugin)

 Most popular form plugins support this functionality, but three good starters are: